swiftlang/swift/docs/LibraryEvolution.rst

 the library, which may have a different layout for the struct.
 (In this case the client must manipulate the struct as if the ``@fixed_layout`` attribute were absent.)

 .. admonition:: TODO

-    There's a benefit to knowing that a struct was ``@fixed_layout`` since it was first made available.
-How should that be spelled?

-.. admonition:: TODO